 Measure the Specific Gravity of a Battery

 The specific gravity is the most critical parameter, that needs to be checked and maintained for the good health of the battery.
-The measuring unit is the density of electrolytes present in the battery compared to the density of water.
+The measuring unit is the density of electrolyte present in the battery compared to the density of water.

 When the battery is fully charged the specific gravity will be at a higher point and when the battery is discharged the specific gravity will fall down.
 To measure the specific gravity of a battery the Hydrometer is used.